 My research examines the cultural presence and/or absence of women's voices.
 For example, Anglo-American Feminist Challenges to the Rhetorical Traditions studies how women's voices emerge in western rhetorical traditions.
-Who's Having This Baby? studies how women's voices emerge (or not) in literary and lived birthing narratives.
+Who's Having This Baby? studies how women's voices emerge (or not) in literary and live birthing narratives.
 Rhetorical Listening studies troubled identifications with gender and whiteness in public debates, rhetorical scholarship, and composition pedagogy.

 As a past president of the Coalition of Women Scholars in the History of Rhetoric & Composition and as a current member of MLA's Division on Teaching Writing and of CCCC's Task Force on Databases, I am active nationally in professional organizations.
-And when not I'm not busy with teaching or research, you can find me in my garden or at the movies.
+And when I'm not busy with teaching or research, you can find me in my garden or at the movies.

 - Rhetoric and Composition

 - Women's Studies

 - 1302/902 MW 5:00-6:15 Lalumiere 192